What is Krav Maga?

 What is the FEKM?

-The FEKM (European Federation of Krav Maga) was created in 1997 by Richard Douieb, to whom Imi Lichtenfeld gave the responsibility for Krav Maga in Europe, and now includes more than 22000 members across 13 countries.
-It is the largest and most well respected Krav Maga organisation in Europe.
+The FEKM (European Federation of Krav Maga) was created in 1997 by Richard Douieb, to whom Imi Lichtenfeld gave the responsibility for Krav Maga in Europe, and now includes more than 20000 members across 14 countries.
+It is the largest and most well respected Krav Maga organisation in the World.

 Who are we?